LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/why-create-functions/_index.md

 weight = 9
 +++

-Whew!
-You made it to the end of the chapter!

 After plowing through all of the details for creating a function, you might ask yourself, *Why would I ever want to do this?*